sebhildebrandt/http-graceful-shutdown/README.md

   [![Caretaker][caretaker-image]][caretaker-url]
   [![MIT license][license-img]][license-url]

 **Version 3.0** just released.
 This version is fully backwards compatible to version 2.x but adds much better handling under the hood.
+More that 10 Mio downloads.

 - can be used with [express][express-url], [koa][koa-url], [fastify][fastify-url], native node [http][http-url], [http2][http2-url] ... see examples
 - simple to use